Spain

 If you don’t own a suitable bike or would prefer to avoid bringing your own we have gravel bikes available to rent.

-These bikes are typically Bianchi Impulso (or equivalent), great bikes with aluminium frames, carbon forks and good quality components.
-These bikes are set up tubeless with 700×42c tyres.
-They provide a comfortable riding position and wide range of gears, running a 2×11 drivetrain with 31/48 chainrings and 11×34 cassette.
-They are fitted with hydraulic disc brakes.
+These bikes are typically Giant Revolt (or equivalent), great bikes with full carbon frames and good quality components.
+These bikes are set up tubeless with 700/40c tyres.
+They are fitted with hydraulic disc brakes and a wide range of gears, running a 2/11 drivetrain with 32/48 chainrings and 11/34 cassette.

 Our bikes come equipped with two bottle cages and water bottle, a seat post bag containing: puncture repair kit, multitool, inner tube and pump.